Chico's results beat Street on full-price sales

-(Reuters) - Women’s apparel retailer Chico’s FAS Inc (CHS.N) reported second-quarter results above Wall Street expectations as new products and vibrant styles helped it sell its merchandise at full prices.
+Aug 22 (Reuters) - Women’s apparel retailer Chico’s FAS Inc reported second-quarter results above Wall Street expectations as new products and vibrant styles helped it sell its merchandise at full prices.

 Gross margins in the quarter were 56.4 percent, up 30 basis points from last year.